 We currently have a Loan and Security Agreement with Silicon Valley Bank ("SVB") in which we have a term loan with an original borrowing amount of \$6.0 million (the "Term Loan").
 The Term Loan is to be repaid by us in 48 monthly installments, plus accrued interest payable monthly in arrears, and unless earlier terminated, matures on the earlier of either May 1, 2015 or an event of a default under the loan agreement.
-The term loan carries a floating annual interest rate equal to SVB's prime rate then in effect plus 2%.
+The Term Loan carries a floating annual interest rate equal to SVB's prime rate then in effect plus 2%, currently 6%.
 We may repay amounts due under the Term Loan at any time with no penalties.

-In addition to the terms and conditions of the Term Loan, we also have a revolving credit facility (the "Line of Credit" and together with the Term Loan, the "Credit Facilities") with a maximum borrowing capacity of \$1.0 million.
-The interest rate on the Line of Credit is SVB's prime rate plus 1.25%, payable monthly in arrears, and we are required to pay an unused Line of Credit fee of one-quarter of one percent (0.25%), payable monthly.
-We may terminate the Line of Credit for a termination fee of \$10,000, which fee would not be payable in the event that the Line of Credit is replaced by another loan facility with SVB.
-The Line of Credit has a maturity date of May 17, 2014.
+In addition to the terms and conditions of the Term Loan, the loan and security agreement also previously included a revolving credit facility (the "Line of Credit") with a maximum borrowing capacity of \$1.0 million.
+The interest rate on the Line of Credit was SVB's prime rate plus 1.25%, payable monthly in arrears, and we were required to pay an unused Line of Credit fee of one-quarter of one percent (0.25%), payable monthly.
+The Line of Credit had a maturity date of May 17, 2014, and we did not renew the Line of Credit upon its maturity.

-Amounts due under the Credit Facilities are secured by substantially all of our assets, including intellectual property, personal property and bank accounts.
+Amounts due under the Term Loan are secured by substantially all of our assets, including intellectual property, personal property and bank accounts.

 On March 21, 2013, we entered into a Fourth Loan Modification Agreement with SVB that replaced the existing financial covenants with a single covenant that we maintain a minimum cash balance of \$5.0 million with SVB.
-The Credit Facilities also require us to observe a number of operational covenants, including protection and registration of intellectual property rights, and certain customary negative covenants.
-As of September 30, 2013, we were in compliance with all covenants under the Credit Facilities.
+Effective on January 21, 2014, in connection with our sale of assets to Intuitive, this covenant was modified to reduce the required minimum cash balance to \$3.5 million.
+The Term Loan also requires us to observe a number of operational covenants, including protection and registration of intellectual property rights, and certain customary negative covenants.
+As of June 30, 2014, we were in compliance with all covenants under the Term Loan.

-In addition, the Credit Facilities contain customary events of default, including nonpayment of principal, interest or other amounts, violation of covenants, material adverse change, an event of default under any subordinated debt documents, incorrectness of representations and warranties in any material respect, bankruptcy, judgments in excess of a threshold amount, and violations of other agreements in excess of a threshold amount.
-If any event of default occurs SVB may declare due immediately all borrowings under the Credit Facilities and foreclose on the collateral.
-Furthermore, an event of default under the Credit Facilities would result in an increase in the interest rate on any amounts outstanding.
-As of September 30, 2013, there were no events of default on our Credit Facilities.
+In addition, the Term Loan contains customary events of default, including nonpayment of principal, interest or other amounts, violation of covenants, material adverse change, an event of default under any subordinated debt documents, incorrectness of representations and warranties in any material respect, bankruptcy, judgments in excess of a threshold amount, and violations of other agreements in excess of a threshold amount.
+If any event of default occurs SVB may declare due immediately all borrowings under the Term Loan and foreclose on the collateral.
+Furthermore, an event of default under the Term Loan would result in an increase in the interest rate on any amounts outstanding.
+As of June 30, 2014, there were no events of default on our Term Loan.